OCIPOC/courses-and-books/python-data-structures/book/trees.md

 In many different domains, we need to organize data in hierarchical structures.
 For example, think about big organizations, file systems, databases, class hierarchies, family trees, etc. Linear data structures like arrays, queues, and linked lists aren't expressive enough to represent such data.

 ## General Trees
-Tree is a data structure that consists of a root and nodes.
-Root is a special node that has no parent.
+A Tree is a data structure that consists of a root and nodes.
+A Root is a special node that has no parent.
 All other nodes have exactly one parent and 0 or more children.
 Children that share the same parent are called siblings.
 Nodes that have no children are called leaves.
 Nodes that have children are called internal nodes.
 ```Python
 class TreeNode
     def __init__(self, value, parent=None, children=[]):